Sir George Osborn, 4th Baronet: Later career

 On 30 November 1780, Osborn was elected to Parliament in a by-election, this time to the Horsham constituency in Sussex.
-Osborn was promoted to lieutenant general in 1787.
-On 1 September 1795, Prince Frederick, Duke of York and Albany wrote a report to King George III after inspecting military units in the Northern District.
-The report stated that Osborn commanded the 3rd Dragoon Guards, the 8th Foot, and the Durham militia at Whitburn.
+Osborn was promoted to lieutenant-general in 1787.
+On 1 September 1795, Prince Frederick, Duke of York and Albany wrote a report to George III after inspecting military units in the Northern District.
+The report stated that Osborn commanded the 3rd Dragoon Guards, the 8th Regiment of Foot, and the Durham militia at Whitburn.
 The 8th Foot was praised as the best line regiment in the district though its officers were not in regulation uniforms.
 Only 100 troopers of the 3rd Dragoon Guards were present since two squadrons had been sent to the continent.
 The Durham militia were well-drilled but their uniforms and equipment were in bad condition.